SimmSimmPopcornSnack/YouTubeClone/readme.md

 8. Try a hello-world example https://expressjs.com/en/starter/hello-world.html.
 Rename app.helloworld.js to app.js and run it on Node.js from VSCode.
 Open "localhost:3000" from a browser, then you will see "Hello world".
 9. Run "app.js" in server/src on VSCode, or Node prompt via "node app.js".
 10. Open "http://localhost:3001/api/v1/video" or "http://localhost:3001/api/v1/video/trend" from a browser, it will show "{"videos":[]}".
+11. For "user.js" and "authorization.js". "authorization.js" only works if they find a given user in the databese.
+But, because the database is empty, "authorization.js" does not work. "user.js" uses "authorization.js" internally, so "user.js" does not work either.
+When starting from "app.js", "user.js" does not work because you cannot input cookies.